-In the past, several groups have proposed (Semantic Web) models, such as RDFS vocabularies and OWL ontologies, to describe particular aspects of the publishing domain, these being mainly concerned with the description of the metadata of bibliographic resources (e.g., DCTerms2, PRISM3 and BIBO4).
-One of the first attempts to address the description of the whole publishing domain is the introduction of the Semantic Publishing and Referencing (SPAR) ontologies5.
-SPAR is a suite of orthogonal and complementary OWL 2 ontologies that enable all aspects of the publishing process to be described in machine-readable metadata statements, encoded using RDF.
+In the past, several works have proposed (Semantic Web) models, such as RDFS vocabularies and OWL ontologies, for describing particular aspects of the publishing domain, even if they have mainly concerned the description of the metadata of bibliographic resources (e.g., DCTerms, PRISM and BIBO).
+One of the first attempts to address the description of the whole (or, at least, the main part of) publishing domain is the introduction of the Semantic Publishing and Referencing (SPAR) ontologies.
+SPAR is a suite of orthogonal and complementary OWL 2 ontologies that enable all aspects of the publishing process to be described in machine-readable metadata statements, encoded using the Resource Description Framework (RDF).

-The original suite of SPAR ontologies comprises eight distinct modules.
+The original set of SPAR ontologies is composed by eight different models.
 The following is a brief description of seven of these, while the last one, DoCO, is appropriately discussed in Section 3:

-- 1. The FRBR-aligned Bibliographic Ontology (FaBiO)6 [29] is an ontology for describing entities that are published or potentially publishable (e.g., journal articles, conference papers, books), and that contain or are referred to by bibliographic references; - 2.
-The Citation Typing Ontology (CiTO)7 [29] is an ontology that enables characterization of the nature or type of citations, both factually and rhetorically; - 3.
-The Bibliographic Reference Ontology (BiRO)8 [12] is an ontology meant to define bibliographic records, bibliographic references, and their compilation into bibliographic collections and bibliographic lists, respectively; - 4.
-The Citation Counting and Context Characterisation Ontology (C4O)9 [12] is an ontology that permits the number of in-text citations of a cited source to be recorded, together with their textual citation contexts,
+- The FRBR-aligned Bibliographic Ontology (FaBiO) [26] is an ontology for describing entities that are published or potentially publishable (e.g., journal articles, conference papers, books), and that contain or are referred to by bibliographic references; - The Citation Typing Ontology (CiTO) [26] is an ontology that enables characterization of the nature or type of citations, both factually and rhetorically; - The Bibliographic Reference Ontology (BiRO) [11] is an ontology meant to define bibliographic records, bibliographic references, and their compilation into bibliographic collections and bibliographic lists, respectively; - 4.
+The Citation Counting and Context Characterisation Ontology $(C40)^8$ [11] is an ontology that permits the number of in-text citations of a cited source to be recorded, along with the number of citations a cited entity has received globally on a particular date; - The Publishing Roles Ontology (PRO) [27] is an ontology for the characterisation of the roles of agents - people, corporate bodies and computational agents in the publication process.
+These agents can be, e.g. authors, editors, reviewers, publishers or librarians; - 6.
+The Publishing Status Ontology (PSO) [27] is an ontology designed to characterize the publication status of documents at each stage of the publishing process (draft, submitted, under review, etc.);